thillRobot/carla_simulator/docs/maps.md

 - **OOM Death During Build**
   Out of memory crash during ` make launch ` for TNTECH01 - failed - out of memory - This has been solved my increasing the swap partition size significantly.
 You can read about this in issue ()[https://github.com/carla-simulator/carla/issues/3590]

+  Theere are instructions for increasing the swap size here in this (blog)[https://sleeplessbeastie.eu/2020/07/29/how-to-expand-swap-partition-after-system-installation/]

 ```
 ...
 CommandUtils.Run: Took 1641.562567s to run UE4Editor, ExitCode=137